jfcloutier/karma_system/design_notes/som.md

 #### Adding a CA one level up

-With a probability proportional to the CA's fullness (modulated up by stress):
+This is done with a probability proportional to the CA's fullness (modulated up by stress).

 If:

 * level L+1 is empty of CAs and all level L-1 CAs are in umwelts and
-* the CA attempting mitosis is not in any umwelt and can recruit 1 or more CAs at level L
+* the CA attempting mitosis can recruit 1 or more CAs at level L

 Then: